LukeShortCloud/rootpages/src/ansible.rst

    -  https\_proxy = A HTTPS proxy to use.
    -  no\_proxy = Websites that should not be proxied.

--  Docker (build)
+-  docker (build)

    -  dockerhub\_base and dockerhub\_version = Comment out these
-      variables to build Docker images from scratch instead of downloading them from Docker Hub.
+      variables to build docker images from scratch instead of downloading them from Docker Hub.
    -  postgres\_data\_dir = The directory to store persistent PostgreSQL
       data.
 By default, this is stored in the temporary file system at ``/tmp/``.
-   -  host\_port = The local HTTP port that Docker should bind to for the AWX dashboard.
+   -  host\_port = The local HTTP port that docker should bind to for the AWX dashboard.
    -  use\_container\_for\_build = Use a container to deploy the other container.
 This keeps dependencies installed for installation in